 Those groups always include a cluster of scouts, flag-bearing, saluting, honoring those they never knew, yet grew up knowing they must be revered.
 It also always includes a gaggle of school kids offering some contribution to the service and tasked with listening and learning about the day and those it honors.

 And there are some moments of song and speeches, orchestrated by the schools’ leaders.
 In Fair Haven, the reading of a chosen essay penned by an eighth grader is always read.
-This year it was John Waltz, reading virtually for the first time in Memorial Day history in the borough.

-It was a first, yes.
-As school kids always represent in some way at the service.
+School kids always represent in some way at the service.
 An they’re usually shoulder-to-shoulder.
 The image: United they stand.
 The community and each of its sectors.

 Back in 1974, a usual group assembled at Victory Park in Rumson.
 It was a usual Memorial Day gathering.
 Rumsonite George Day got a snapshot of the era and its kids.
 A bunch of Forrestdale eighth graders stood, listened and honored.
 It’s not clear whether or not a speech was read by one.
 What’s clear, though, is that these guys, together then, were about to enter high school at RFH that September.